Laboratory 8

 Example in Python

-• In Python, I used the Click library, which allows building command-line user interfaces that support so-called actions (other libraries call them verbs).
+• In Python, I used the Click library, which allows building command-line interfaces (CLIs) that support subcommands (also known as actions or verbs).

 • After the executable name, a command should be provided, optionally followed by parameters: